KickSeason/go-smart-contract-workshop/README.md

     * Learn using neo-python's build command with the test argument
     * Test differences between Log and Notify
 * runtime smart contract, using runtime.GetTrigger, runtime.Verification, runtime.CheckWitness and runtime.Application: [runtime.go](https://github.com/CityOfZion/neo-storm/blob/master/examples/runtime/runtime.go)
+   * as now neo-storm not support deploy and test, you can use neo-python
 * storage using smart contract: [storage.go](https://github.com/CityOfZion/neo-storm/blob/master/examples/storage/storage.go)
     * Storage is one of the key components of most smart contracts.
     * support bytes and string.